 Sleep is such a harmless soothing, comforting word to a lot of people, especially if you think back to when you were a child or a teenager.
 Yet for others it can bring a sense of impending dread, an expectation of what the night may entail and a possible resignation to sleeplessness.
-I know this myself from when I suffered from sleep difficulties.

 Anxiety by its very nature is intrinsically linked to a lack of control, resulting in a desire to be in control.
 Unfortunately with sleep this only exasperates the situation simply because most of us can’t control our unconscious state!
-I remember that thought loop of not knowing how well I will sleep that night and thinking about it during the day, being aware of the effects a sleepless night will have on the following day, trying not to think about it and then trying to cope when being awakened at night!

-One of the key approaches I take when using hypnotherapy for sleep difficulties with clients is understanding and breaking down any negative beliefs, thoughts and behaviours they have around sleep, that might be keeping the anxiety in place.
+One of the key approaches I take when using hypnotherapy for sleep with clients is understanding and breaking down any negative beliefs, thoughts and behaviours they have around sleep, that might be keeping the anxiety in place.
 Typically these will be bound with strong associations and pattern matching (an innate and integral method of human learning).
-Briefly, pattern matching is a process of learning which we do all the time, on a subconscious basis, as a way to manage the huge amounts of information continuously being interpreted by all our senses.
+Briefly, pattern matching is a process of learning on a subconscious basis, as a way to manage the huge amounts of information continuously being interpreted by all our senses.
 In simple terms we are creating associations and thereby setting and reinforcing an expectation of what the experience will be like.
 So for example we sit down to watch TV and the act of sinking into our sofa might immediately link that with a state of expected relaxation.
 Or we start brushing our teeth at night and just that act might set up a state of anxiety and panic with worries about how badly we might sleep that night!
 To read more about pattern matching please see my article on it here.

 With this understanding you can imagine how many anchors someone might be setting up for themselves over any sleep difficulty.
 So collapsing these anchors and setting new ones that are far more helpful is one of the ways I help clients improve their sleep.